Hide sensitive data

 Redact sensitive data from log files

-For details on how to redact sensitive data from domain audit log and access log files, see the following topics:
+Redaction rules do not apply to domain audit and access logs.
+For details on how to redact sensitive data from domain audit log and access log files, see: